beauty

 Analysing beauty standards, we have to consider two main factors:

 First, beauty is the embodiment of a male perspective.
 Therefore, it’s a matter of power.
-The male eye works like a filter, shaping and dictating women’s choices.
-This judgemental screen took over women’s viewpoint, almost as a natural feature which limits independent activity.
-So that women themselves play the man’s games.
+The male gaze works like a filter, shaping and dictating women’s choices.
+This judgemental lens has taken over women’s perspectives, almost becoming a natural feature that limits independent action, making women themselves play the man’s games.

 Second, contemporary beauty is a market issue.
 The commercial factor is crucial in understanding modern beauty standards: the product of brainwashing through advertising, movies, tv programs, social media etc.